Beyond the Lascar Group: Introduction

 We will call an approximate subgroup {\em {laminar}} if it contains a sequence $(X_n)$ as above indexed by {\em negative} integers.
 A commensurability class $\om$ is {\em {laminar}} if it contains a laminar approximate subgroup.
 Model-theoretically, $X$ is laminar iff it contains a subgroup cut out by an intersection of generic definable subsets.
 Quotienting such a a $\bigwedge$-definable subgroup out from a saturated version of $G$ leads to a homomorphism $\varphi: G \to \lc$ into a locally compact group $\lc$; and $\om$ can be recovered from $\varphi$ and $\lc$, since the elements of $\om$ are intertwined with pullbacks of compact open neighborhoods of $1$ in $\lc$.
 We obtain something like a Bourgain system (\cite{green-sanders}) down to an arbitrarily {fine} scale.
 In the non-laminar case, to extend the metaphor, eddies of a certain size prevent further descent.

-Assuming the existence of an appropriate invariant measure on $X^3$ (or just an invariant ideal, with similar properties to the measure zero ideal), it was proved in \cite{nqf}, \cite{sanders}, \cite{massicot-wagner} (in various settings) that the commensurability class of $X$ is {laminar}; in fact the sequence $X^n, n \geq 4$ can be continued downwards through the negative integers.
+We call $X$ {\em amenable} if there exists a translation invariant measure on $X^3$; more generally it is a {\em near subgroup} if an appropriate invariant ideal on definable subsets of $X^3$ exists.
+For amenable approximate subgroups and and near subgroups it was proved in \cite{nqf}, \cite{sanders}, \cite{massicot-wagner}, in various settings, that the commensurability class of $X$ is {laminar}; in fact the sequence $X^n, n \geq 4$ can be continued downwards through the negative integers.

 Here we prove, with no amenability assumptions, that {\em a map $\varphi: G \to \lc:K$ into a locally compact group still exists, with the same property of intertwining {\em compact} with {\em definable}.} Only now $\varphi$ is a quasi-homomorphism, a compact, normal error set $K$ is allowed; and open neighborhoods of $K$ (rather than of $1$) are considered on the locally compact side.
 See \thmref{grmain}.